7 Reasons Western Australia Easily Rivals The East Coast

 5. Ningaloo Reef

 Before I arrived in WA, I’d never even heard of Ningaloo Reef.
 The Great Barrier Reef is heralded as Australia’s most beautiful underwater place to visit, but if I’m honest (please don’t hate me Aussies) I found it a little overrated.
-Ningaloo Reef though, is kind of the WA equivalent, but with less boats and complete with ginormous whale sharks.
+Ningaloo Reef though is kind of the WA equivalent, but with fewer boats and complete with ginormous whale sharks.